kenchopa/goofy-rockets/apps/game/README.md

-# Gateway Service
+# Game

-The gateway microservice has `Node.js 20 lts` and uses `TypeScript` to compile.
+The Game Client microservice has `Node.js 20 lts` and uses `TypeScript` to compile.
-This microservice handles socket connections and interactions for the game.
+This microservice serves the game.

 ## Environment variables